Stability under Galerkin truncation of A-stable Runge--Kutta discretizations in time: Introduction

 The standard requirement for the existence of a semiflow is Lipshitz continuity of the nonlinearity $B$ \cite{Pazy}.
 It holds true for a large class of evolution equations and will be referred to as condition (B0) in the main text of the paper.
-Our assumption above, made precise as condition (B1) in the main text, implies Lipshitz continuity.
+Our assumption (B1) implies Lipshitz continuity.
 Whether the stronger condition (B1) holds true with $K>0$ depends nontrivially on the evolution equation and its boundary conditions.
 It is satisfied by our main examples, the semilinear wave equation and nonlinear Schr\"odinger equation with smooth nonlinearities and periodic or homogeneous Neumann boundary conditions.
 It is also satisfied for homogeneous Dirichlet conditions under additional conditions on the nonlinearity, see Section~\ref{s.pde} below.
 If (B1) is not satisfied for sufficiently large $K$, we cannot ensure that the solution $U(t)$ of \eqref{e.pde} and its numerical approximations have enough temporal smoothness to obtain full order convergence of the time-discretization independent of the spatial resolution.

 We recall from \cite{Pazy} that the solution to the full semilinear evolution equation is obtained as a fixed point of a contraction map, which we consider on the scale of Hilbert spaces $\kY_0, \dots, \kY_K$.
 Similarly, the Runge--Kutta temporal discretizations are functions of the Runge--Kutta stage vectors, which in turn are obtained as fixed points of contraction maps.
 Remaining in this setting, we now consider spatial Galerkin approximation as a perturbation of these contraction maps.
 To do so, we provide an abstract theory for the stability of fixed points under perturbation of contraction mappings on a scale of Banach spaces, thereby extending the theory of contraction maps on scales of Banach spaces from \cite{OW2010,Vand87,Wulff00}.
-This theory provides us with a unified framework for the time-continuous and the time-semidiscrete case.
+This theory provides us with a unified framework for the time-continuous and the time-discrete cases.

 Let us mention some related results.
 Spatial spectral Galerkin approximation (also called Faedo--Galerkin approximation) is frequently used as a theoretical tool for the construction of solutions to partial differential equations; see, e.g., \cite{DoeringGibbon,Temam}.
 Error estimates for smooth solutions of parabolic problems under spectral and more general Galerkin approximations (such as finite element methods) can be found, e.g., in \cite{ThomeeEtAl,ThomeeGalerkin}.
 In the parabolic case, there has been a lot of interest in the so-called nonlinear Galerkin method which has been shown to have a better convergence rate than the standard spectral Galerkin method, see \cite{Titi,MTW03} and references therein.
 For analytic initial data, an exponential rate of convergence of the Galerkin approximation to the semiflow of the Ginzburg--Landau equation has been shown in \cite{Ginzburg}.